 Statistical Analysis

 Statistical analysis was performed using Graph Pad Instat3 Software version, 3.05.
-One-way analysis of variance (ANOVA) was used to evaluate the statistical differences between different inhibitory concentrations followed by Tukey HSD post hoc test. values were considered significant when P<0.05.
+One-way analysis of variance (ANOVA) was used to evaluate the statistical differences between different inhibitory concentrations (?means) followed by Tukey HSD post hoc test. values were considered significant when P<0.05.
 Experiments were done in triplicate and the mean value was reported as mean ± S.D.

 3. Results and discussion